 Plants use CO2 from the air, and release O2 and water vapour.
 At the same time, lights are emitting heat.

-You need to draw out hot, humid, CO2 depleted air with cooler, dryer, CO2 rich ait.
+You need to draw out hot, humid, CO2 depleted air and replace it with with cooler, dryer, CO2 rich air.

 The extraction system (fan, carbon filter & ducting) of usually hangs towards the back of the tent.
 The intake vents should be on the opposite side of your tent, towards the ground.